Asterics2020-Obelics/School2019/profile/README.md

 This is a tutorial how to get started with profiling Python code by Christoph Deil.

+This tutorial assumes that you have used a terminal, Python ipython and Jupyter before.
+No experience with Python profiling is assumed, this tutorial will get you started and focus on the basics.

 We will only cover timing and profiling CPU and memory use.
 Other kinds of profiling, or how to optimise will not be covered.